 \section{Method: Privacy-Aware Sparsity Tuning}

-In this section, we start by analyzing the privacy sensitivity of model parameters and find that most parameters contribute only marginally to the privacy risk.
-Subsequently, we design a weighted $\ell_1$ regularization that takes into account the privacy sensitivity of each parameter.
+In this section, we start by analyzing the privacy sensitivity of model parameters and find that most parameters contribute only marginally to the privacy leakage.
+Subsequently, we design an adaptive privacy-aware regularization that accounts for the privacy sensitivity of each parameter.